Kulsoom-ri/US_senate_simulation/README.md

 Temperature settings were also adjusted to optimize model performance.
 For debate simulation, a temperature of 0.4 was used to allow for a moderate degree of randomness, fostering a diversity of arguments and reasoning styles.
 For debate summary generation, a lower temperature of 0.2 was set to make the output more deterministic and fact-based.
 Additionally, a fixed random seed was used to ensure the reproducibility of results across multiple simulation runs.
 Setting a random seed allows for consistent agent responses by preventing variations caused by stochastic randomness in LLM outputs.

 ## Methodology
-### Exploratory Data Analysis (correlation matrix and statistical models)
+### Exploratory Data Analysis

 ### Basic Simulation (without prompt engineering and without controlling any parameters)
 ### Vote simulation with prompt engineering, with controlling parameters
-### Vote simulation with prompt engineering, with controlling parameters and after 3 rounds of debate
+### Vote simulation with prompt engineering, with controlling parameters and after 2 rounds of debate

 ## An AI Senator
 This is what an LLM-powered senator looks like: